STRUCTURAL ANALYSIS LEADS

 IN VITRO STUDIES

-There are two effects of chemokines at their GPCR that are used in in vitro studies: calcium flux and chemotaxis.
+There are two initial effects of chemokines at their GPCR that are commonly used in in vitro studies: calcium flux and chemotaxis.
+After much structural biology research, stable dimers of CXCL12 were produced that inhibit chemotaxis, while retaining calcium flux activity.
+(Veldkamp CT et al (2008) Science Signaling)

-The lower set of graphs show chemotaxis.
-The left graph is a dose response curve of chemotaxis with increasing doses of CXCL12.
-Note the reduction in chemotaxis at higher doses.
-It was this observation, combined with a previous understanding that higher concentrations of CXCL12 lead to CXCL12 dimerization, that was critical to the understanding that obligate dimers might have a very different effect on chemotaxis.
-After a great deal of work, the obligate, covalently bound dimer of CXCL12 (CXCL12LD) was produced.
+It was these observations, combined with a previous understanding that higher concentrations of CXCL12 lead to CXCL12 dimerization, that was critical to the understanding that obligate dimers might have a very different effect on chemotaxis.

 APPLICATION IN ANIMAL MODELS